top of page

 Belen, NM

 Graysen C.M.
 Riedel is a 17-year-old senior in high school.
-He has been an artist since he was a small child, and is excited to apply his artistic talents to the installation he is working on with his mother and father: Ana N. June and Chris Riedel.
-They will be installing a piece called “Arsenic Hour” in the formal dining room.
+He has been an artist since he was a small child, and applied his artistic talents to the installation with his mother and father: Ana N. June and Chris Riedel.
+They installed the piece called “Arsenic Hour” in the formal dining room.

 Kara Sachs